hjjg200/telescribe/README.md

 Hybrid encryption is currently deprecated.

-* Every packet was encrypted using a new key and AES, and that key was encrypted using RSA public keys.
+* Every packet was encrypted using AES 256 GCM with a new key, and that key was encrypted using RSA public keys.
 * This was done because of the content size limit of RSA encryption.

 #### *Master Secret*

-* A new master secret for each session was created at the handshake process using ECDSA.
+* A new master secret for each session was created at the handshake process using ECC P256.
-* The master secret, then, was used for AES encryption.
+* The master secret, then, was used for AES 256 GCM encryption.
 * Every packet includes a nonce and AES-encrypted data.